MetalbolicX/chartex/docs/api-reference.md

 console.log(bar(customData, options));
 ```

-> [!Note]
-> - The chart automatically adjusts the height based on the maximum value in the dataset.
-> - Value labels are displayed at the top of each bar when space permits.
-> - Labels are shown at the bottom of each bar, truncated if they exceed the bar width.
-> - Individual bars can have custom styling by providing a style property in the data.

 ### `bullet`

 Creates a horizontal bullet chart with bars representing data values.
 The chart displays horizontal bars with labels and values on the left side, making it ideal for comparing performance metrics or progress indicators.